-We all have a stake in what befalls our fellow man, particularly in our local communities.
-For example, we all benefit when a child succeeds in school, and when a family gets back on their feet and finds sustainability, and when more people are able to afford their medications and health care, and when those who can give back have an opportunity to do so.
+We all have a stake in our local communities.
+We all benefit when a child succeeds in school, when a family gets back on their feet and finds sustainability, when people are able to afford their medications and health care, and when those who can give back have an opportunity to do so.

-Some would say we rise or fall together.
-Many say we are in this together.
-With United Way, we are UNITED.
+The concept is simple: if all of us do a little, together, UNITED in PURPOSE, we can do a lot.
 We UNITE programs, resources, volunteers, donors, and finances in our Lake and Sumter communities to build stronger, healthier, and in many ways wealthier, citizens able to then sustain their own contribution to their community.

 Who We Serve

-Quite often, the bulk of those communities who come to United Way of Lake and Sumter Counties, is a part of what is often called the ALICE population.
+Many who seek assistance from United Way of Lake and Sumter Counties are part of the ALICE population.
 These are households with incomes above the Federal Poverty Level (FPL), but not earning enough to afford basic household necessities.
 ALICE is the acronym that stands for Asset Limited, Income Constrained, Employed.
 These are the individuals and households who struggle to afford items such as housing, child care, food, health care, and transportation.